 When you’re going through the process of learning to drive, your instructor will end up being one of the people you’ll spend most of your time with.
 There are many ups and downs involved with learning to drive, but your instructor will be there the entire way through.
 So, who’s better qualified to teach you how to drive on motorways?
 They know better than anyone how confident you are and how far along your driving skills are, making them the best candidate for teaching you how to drive safely on motorways.
 Plus, the vast majority of instructors are behind the concept of motorway lessons—check out our instructors’ opinions on motorway lessons.

 Are there any disadvantages?

 Clearly there are many advantages attached to taking motorway lessons with your instructor.
 So what about disadvantages?
 Funnily enough, there aren’t really any disadvantages to motorway lessons.
 After all, it’s incredibly useful experience to build up on—pushing you to become a safe driver on motorways.
+If you opt for a telematics insurance policy with your young driver insurance, you could get rewarded for this safe driving.
 It’s also beneficial in increasing overall road safety.

 The only disadvantage a learner might have is if they’re nervous or reluctant to try motorway driving.
 This may explain why, as covered in our December 2018 news roundup, many aren’t choosing to do.
 Despite this, we’d still advise doing so with your instructor.
 After all, there’s no such thing as too much experience when it comes to driving.